AS207960/docs/docs/lir/getting-started.md

 ## RPKI

-We offer two options for RPKI; we can either setup RPKI for you, running on our RPKI infrastructure.
-You'll need to email us for every update to ROAs.
-We can also create a delegation from our server to your RPKI CA. You'll be able to use our server as a publication repository, so you won't have to run that yourself if you don't have one already.
+We offer two options for RPKI; we can either setup RPKI for you running on our RPKI infrastructure, or can also create a delegation from our server to your RPKI CA. You'll be able to use our server as a publication repository, so you won't have to run that yourself if you don't have one already.

-**We strongly recommend that you configure RPKI** to ensure the security of your announcements.
+!!! warning
+    If you're using a prefix from us you're required to setup RPKI for it.
+    We public a ROA covering our entire block, so you'll need to create a ROA for your prefix to ensure it's not marked as invalid.

 ### Hosted RPKI

+You can manage your RPKI resources at [rpki.glauca.digital](https://rpki.glauca.digital).
+More details on setting up ASPAs are available [here](/lir/managing-aspas/).

+### Delegated RPKI

-Email us at [hello@glauca.digital](mailto:hello@glauca.digital) with the details of ROAs to be created/updated/deleted.
-Please include the origin ASN, prefix, and max announcement length in your request.
+Email us at [hello@glauca.digital](mailto:hello@glauca.digital) with your RFC8183 `child_request` message and the ID of your RPKI CA from [rpki.glauca.digital](https://rpki.glauca.digital).
+We'll supply an RFC8183 `parent_response` for you to input into your RPKI CA.
 You'll also need to authenticate your ticket to your SSO account to ensure the security of RPKI.

-### Delegated RPKI

-Email us at [hello@glauca.digital](mailto:hello@glauca.digital) with your RFC8183 `child_request` message.
-We'll supply an RFC8183 `parent_response`
-for you to input into your RPKI CA. You'll also need to authenticate your ticket to your SSO account to ensure the security of RPKI.

-If you'd like to use our publication reposity we'll also need your RFC8183 `publisher_request`.
+If you'd like to use our publication repository we'll also need your RFC8183 `publisher_request`.
 We'll supply an RFC8183 `reposity_response`.

 Your `child_request` should look something like the below;